apache/trafficserver/doc/developer-guide/documentation/building.en.rst

     make clean && make html

-This will ensure that make doesn't inadvertantly skip the regeneration of any targets.
+This will ensure that make doesn't inadvertently skip the regeneration of any targets.

 .. note::